Embarcadero/ComparisonResearch/calculator/wpf/Dhiraj S/WPF Calculator Directions.md

    Either Visual Studio 2017 or 2019
    <br/>.NET Version 5 or above

+Running the compiled binary requires GalaSoftMvvmLight.dll in the same folder as the Calculator.exe file.

 ## Initial Setup
 - Open Visual studio Editor.
 - Go to "File" => "New" => "Project".